yusing/Torrenium/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Features
-- Get latest content or search from different rss providers
+- Get latest content or search from different rss providers and YouTube
 - Results grouped and sorted by title
+- Direct playback for YouTube content
 - Download torrent/magnet from rss providers
 - Subscribe to keywords, authors and categories and automatically download new content (updated hourly or manually)
 - Video playback on Android/iOS